Caribbean Sailing Seasons

 The Islands of the Caribbean have a tropical weather system all of their own.
 This really affects the sailing season and subsequently when our guests can get the most enjoyment out of their stay on Sea Pearl.

-(as it’s in the Northern Hemisphere)
+Winter – (as it’s in the Northern Hemisphere) Warm with light to Stiff breeze

 The winds are fairly consistent and therefore great for sailing.

-The rain comes in short bursts occasionally, cooling things off, and temperatures are hot enough for swimming in the refreshing sea by day, with a delicious warmth in the evenings that makes you want to be outside stargazing all night.
+The rain comes in short bursts occasionally, cooling things off, and temperatures are warm enough for swimming in the refreshing sea by day, with a delicious warmth in the evenings that makes you want to be outside stargazing all night.

 Average temperatures range from 24 – 32C / 75 – 90F.